Emergency

 Work of the International Maritime Organization (IMO)

 The threat posed by piracy and armed robbery against ships has been on the IMO’s agenda since the early 1980s.
 Reports of actual and attempted attacks by pirates and armed robbers against ships are continuously promulgated via the Piracy and Armed Robbery module within the IMO’s Global Integrated Shipping Information System (GISIS) as soon as they are received from Member States and reporting organizations.
-The organization has adopted appropriate guidance aimed at assisting ship operators and crew on preventing and suppressing acts of piracy and armed robbery against ships.
+The organization has adopted appropriate guidance aimed at assisting ship operators and crew (MSC.1/Circ.1334) on preventing and suppressing acts of piracy and armed robbery against ships.

 A definition of ‘piracy’ can be found in Article 101 of UNCLOS whereas a definition of ‘armed robbery against ships’ can be found in IMO Resolution A.1025(26).